dustinpfister/blog_posts/_posts/threejs-orbit-controls.md

 If all goes well I should now be able to use the OrbitControls constructor just like any other constructor in three.js.

 ### 5.2 - js (r91)

+Now for the javaScript for this basic orbit controls example.

 ```js
 (function () {